 - 1. Completed registration application.

 - 2. Player registration fee to Senior Softball-USA.

-- 3. Copy of birth certificate or passport.

-- 4. Copy of driver's license or armed forces discharge, and
+- 3. Copy of driver's license, and

-- 5. A clear photo of yourself.
+- 4. A clear photo of yourself.

 12.4(3) • WHEN TO SEND IT

 A completed registration application with all required documents and the required fee must be postmarked to Senior Softball-USA a minimum of 20 days before the starting date of any SSWC qualifying tournament the player desires to play in.